ghiggi/gpm_api/README.md

  [**Slack**](https://join.slack.com/t/gpmapi/shared_invite/zt-28vkxzjs1-~cIYci2o3G0qEEoQJVMQRg) | [**Docs**](https://gpm-api.readthedocs.io/en/latest/)

-The GPM-API is still in development.
-Feel free to try it out and to report issues or to suggest changes.

 ## 🚀 Quick start
 GPM-API provides an easy-to-use python interface to download, read, process and visualize most of the products of the Global Precipitation Measurement Mission (GPM) data archive.